|

 female and explores the changes when women have the chance to

-become artists speaking about themselves.
+become artists themselves.

 Session 1: